 For instance, in May 2007, VistaPrint Technologies Limited, our wholly-owned subsidiary, initiated litigation in the United States District Court for the District of Minnesota alleging infringement by 123Print, Inc. and Drawing Board (US), Inc. of certain U.S. patents owned by VistaPrint Technologies Limited, and subsequently expanded the lawsuit to include Taylor Strategic Accounts, Inc., a related party to 123Print, Inc. and Drawing Board (US), Inc., as an additional defendant.
 The defendants denied the infringement allegations and asserted counterclaims for declaratory judgment of invalidity, unenforceability and non-infringement of the patents.
-This litigation is currently stayed pending resolution of VistaPrint Technologies Limited's request for reexamination of the patents-insuit before the U.S. Patent Office.
+This litigation is currently stayed pending resolution of VistaPrint Technologies Limited's requests for reexamination of the patents-in-suit before the U.S. Patent Office.

 In July 2006, VistaPrint Technologies Limited filed a patent infringement lawsuit against print24 GmbH, unitedprint.com AG and their two managing directors in the District Court in Düsseldorf Germany, alleging infringement by the defendants of one of our European patents.
-In response to VistaPrint Technologies Limited's infringement claim, print24 GmbH filed a patent nullification action against us in June 2007 in German Patent Court in relation to the same European patent at issue in our infringement lawsuit against print24 and its co-defendants.
+In response to VistaPrint Technologies Limited's infringement claim, unitedprint.com AG filed a patent nullification action against us in June 2007 in German Patent Court in relation to the same European patent at issue in our infringement lawsuit against print24 and its co-defendants.
 On July 31, 2007, the District Court in Düsseldorf ruled in VistaPrint Technologies Limited's favor on the underlying infringement claim against print24 and its co-defendants, granting all elements of our requested injunction and ordering the defendants to pay damages for past infringement.
 The Düsseldorf District Court's ruling went into effect in early September 2007, and was not appealed by the defendants.
-Print24's nullification action against us in German Patent Court remains outstanding.
+On November 13, 2008, the German Patent Court held an oral hearing on the patent nullification action brought by unitedprint.com and revoked the patent at issue.
+The Patent Court indicated that it will prepare a written opinion stating the basis for its ruling, following which VistaPrint may choose to appeal the Patent Court's ruling to the German Supreme Court.